 Bartko Zankel attorneys assist clients in the preparation and registration of franchise disclosure documents, including the drafting of franchise agreements and related documents, as well as Seller Assisted Marketing Plan (Business Opportunity) documents, exemption filings and ongoing legal compliance.
 We also assist clients with their continuing franchise law compliance as well as being available to participate in contract negotiations and in developing documents for franchise transfers, business sales and acquisitions, licensing arrangements and related transactions.
 Due to the firm’s other areas of expertise, we are also in a position to offer our clients advice on real estate transactions and counseling on general business matters.

-The firm also has an extensive franchise litigation practice, and has represented clients in litigation, mediation, and arbitration involving issues such as contract compliance, defense of fraud claims, enforcement of operating standards, termination and breakaways, unfair competition, federal and state regulatory actions, trademark enforcement, antitrust claims, Franchise Investment Law issues, RICO actions, premises and vicarious liability, and general commercial litigation.
+Bartko Zankel has a nationally-recognized franchise litigation practice.
+The firm’s attorneys have represented clients in litigation, mediation and arbitration involving issues such as contract compliance, enforcement of operating standards, termination and breakaways, unfair competition, federal and state regulatory actions, trademark enforcement, antitrust claims, Franchise Investment Law issues, RICO actions, defense of fraud and other claims, premises and vicarious liability and general commercial disputes.

-This article explores methods often used to expand successful business concepts, including franchising, internal expansion, distributorships, dealerships, licensing, business opportunities, and other techniques.
+This article explores methods often used to expand successful business concepts, including franchising, internal expansion, distributorships, dealerships, licensing, business opportunities and other techniques.